TheTomyLV/cbl_project/README.md

     - [ ] Client.java
     - [ ] Server.java
     - [ ] Packet.java - needs to send the current scene and also add events
-    - [XD] AudioClip.java and AudioPlayer.java needs to be handled better, as the initial loading of the audio hangs the game
+    - [X] AudioClip.java and AudioPlayer.java needs to be handled better, as the initial loading of the audio hangs the game
     - [X] Engine.java - needs to make adding and removing objects work
     - [X] Scene.java - needs to only paint gameObjects on update call
     - [X] Sprite.java - Needs to be able to get the image index for serialization